Drugs and your child

 As a parent you may wish to obtain further information on the types of drugs and their consequences.

-Organisations such as the Parents Advice Centre are available to discuss issues and can pass you on to other organisations at a community level.
+Organisations such as the Parenting NI are available to discuss issues and can pass you on to other organisations at a community level.

 Remember, most young people who try drugs do not go on to become problem users.